 Finally, let’s highlight the selenium content in sunflower seeds.
-This essential nutrient has critical role in thyroid hormone metabolism and has been noted for its ability to encourage DNA repair in damaged cells.”
+This essential nutrient has a critical role in thyroid hormone metabolism and has been noted for its ability to encourage DNA repair in damaged cells.”

 How To Make These Sunflower Seeds Butter Cookies:

 The process is very simple.
-Mix all ingredients together
+Mix all ingredients,

 and scoop them on a cookie tray:

 Bake them at 350F for 14 minutes, and voila!

 Crunchy on the outside, chewy on the inside, these cookies are a winner!
 They are perfect for school snacks, nutritious, and very, very delicious!
 My family loved them!

 Can I make these cookies with other nut butters?

 Of course, you can!
 Try cashew, peanuts, or even almond butter.
-Obviously, the taste will be different, but you will make this recipe versatile.
+Obviously, the taste will differ, but you will make this recipe versatile.
 Nobody will know that it is the same recipe, but you used different kinds of nut butter!

 - 1 cup Once Again Organic Sunflower Seed Butter